Farahabad, Kashmar

 Farahabad (فرح اباد) (Note: Also romanized as Faraḩābād; also known as Qal‘eh-ye Bālā (قلعه بالا)) is a neighborhood in the city of Farg Qaleh in Farah Dasht District of Kashmar County, Razavi Khorasan province, Iran.
 As a village, it was the capital of Bala Velayat Rural District until its capital was transferred to the village of Quzhd.
 Farahabad was then the capital of Qaleh-ye Bala Rural District until its capital was transferred to the village of Jordavi.

 Demographics

 Population

-At the time of the 2006 National Census, the village's population was 2,376 in 620 households, when it was a village in Bala Velayat Rural District.
+At the time of the 2006 National Census, Farahabad's population was 2,376 in 620 households, when it was in Bala Velayat Rural District of the Central District.
 The following census in 2011 counted 2,353 people in 723 households.
 The 2016 census measured the population of the village as 2,385 people in 748 households.

-After the census, Farahabad was merged with the village of Farg (Note: Also known as Qaleh-ye Pain) to form the new city of Farg Qaleh.
+In 2019, Farahabad was transferred to Qaleh-ye Bala Rural District created in the new Farah Dasht District.
+In 2021, village was merged with the village of Farg (Note: Also known as Qaleh-ye Pain) to form the new village of Farg Qaleh, which was converted to a city the following year.